She Chose To 'Go Flat' And Wants Other Breast Cancer Survivors To Know They Can Too

 This interview has been edited for length and clarity.

-Your physician made a pretty significant error causing you to need a second operation just after you had your double mastectomy in 2009.
+Your physician made a pretty significant error, causing you to need a second operation just after you had your double mastectomy in 2009.
 What went wrong?

 I went back to my surgeon a week later in order to get the drains [which channel fluid from the surgical site] removed.
-He removed the drains and, reflexively, I reached up to feel the place where the lump had been in my chest.
+He removed the drains, and reflexively, I reached up to feel the place where the lump had been in my chest.
 I just wanted to make sure it was gone.

 So I reach up, and my fingers land on the lump.
 I have no breasts, and yet I have the lump in the same exact spot where it was before my surgery.
 And I look at my surgeon and I say, "There's a lump here, and I'm feeling it.
-This is not okay."
+This is not OK."

 He looks at me and says "Oh, I'm sure it's nothing, don't worry about it."
 I was like, "I'm worried about it right now, and I need you to feel it.
 I'm not leaving your office today with a lump in the same exact spot as [where] my cancer was."
-He acted like, what a pain in the ass you are right now, and this is supposed to be your happy cancer-free moment and you're ruining it.
+He acted like, "What a pain in the ass you are right now, and this is supposed to be your happy cancer-free moment and you're ruining it."

 The surgeon agreed to send me downstairs for a mammogram and things unfolded from there to show that it was indeed the same exact lump — that he had missed it.